Simone Buchanan: Early life

 Buchanan's siblings Miles Buchanan and Beth Buchanan are also actors.
 All three appeared in the children's television show Secret Valley.

+Buchanan's father later learned that he had a daughter from a relationship before he married Buchanan's mother.
+Buchanan's half-sister Rudie Chapman is also an actor and worked with Beth on Neighbours.
+The three sisters went onto star in a production of Crimes of the Heart together.

 Career

+Having attended a drama and dance school along with her brother, the siblings were cast in the 1978 feature film A Good Thing Going.
+Buchanan went on to appear in a number of television series, including The Flying Doctors and Sons and Daughters, before she was cast in Hey Dad..!.

 Buchanan has appeared in several films, including playing a rape victim in Shame, and as Laura Harris – and eventually Anna Dodwell – in the Australian drama series Pacific Drive.

 In 2008, Buchanan played Samantha Fitzgerald, the bipolar-suffering estranged wife of Dan Fitzgerald (Brett Tucker), in the long-running soap opera Neighbours.
 Originally appearing for three months, from March to June, the character's introduction was considered a success, leading to her return for a second three-month stint from November to February 2009.
 The character appeared for a four-week guest role in late 2010, to coincide with the 6,000th episode celebrations.

 Buchanan returned to the Neighbours set in 2018 as a director, after the series producer Jason Herbison asked her to do her director's attachment with the show.
 Buchanan also appears in the 2018 horror film Boar, alongside John Jarratt, Ernie Dingo, Steve Bisley and Roger Ward.